LukasPurbaW/10_Days_of_Deep_Learning/README.md

 In day 4, it's just a simple guideline on how to use neural network.
 [Start here](https://colab.research.google.com/github/LukasPurbaW/100_Days_of_Deep_Learning/blob/main/Day_4_Simple_Prediction_Pipeline_(No_code).ipynb)

 ## Day 5, Using Neural Network for Classification
-In day 5, The implementation of neural network in classification whether a customers will quit being customer or not with a fictional bank data.
+In day 5, you will predict whether a customers will stop using the bank product or not with a fictional bank data.
  [Start here](https://colab.research.google.com/github/LukasPurbaW/100_Days_of_Deep_Learning/blob/main/Day_5_ANN_for_Classification.ipynb)